 What value do we bring the people we serve?

-Websites are time-consuming and complicated.
-This causes a lot of frustration for site managers and even leaves them feeling like they are unable to do their job well.
-They know what they need their website to do but can’t make it happen.
+Business owners and marketers lack the tools and knowledge to make their website work exactly the way they need.
+This causes a lot of frustration and leaves them feeling inadequate, like they are unable to do their job well.
+They know what they need their website to do but their hands are tied.